 - the combination of a 30-day test followed by successful competition participation at lower level classes

 - performance successes in dressage and jumper classes at the S-level or in three-day events at the M-level

 The really vital aspect of the whole procedure is that, before the actual Performance Test, the private stallions remain at the Testing Centre for 70 days, stallions of the State Stud for 300 days, during which time they undergo carefully controlled and standardised training by professional riders.
 This ensures that the test is a true and fair assessment of the stallions.
 The training and testing is backed by the highest standards of horsemanship and really does give a profound insight into the capabilities and potential of each stallion.

-There is as yet, no provision in New Zealand for the Performance testing of young stallions.
-However, a suitably eligible stallion may gain his performance approval in New Zealand by achieving certain criteria in FEI equestrian sport.
+There is now provision in New Zealand for the Performance testing of young stallions.

 The Criteria are: